STS-9: Mission summary

 During orbiter orientation, four hours before re-entry, one of the flight control computers crashed when the Reaction Control System (RCS) thrusters were fired.
 A few minutes later, a second crashed in a similar fashion, but was successfully rebooted.
 Young delayed the landing, letting the orbiter drift.
 He later testified: "Had we then activated the Backup Flight Software, loss of vehicle and crew would have resulted".
 Post-flight analysis revealed the GPCs (General Purpose Computers) failed when the RCS thruster motion knocked a piece of solder loose and shorted out the CPU board.
 A GPC running BFS may or may not have the same soldering defect as the rest of the GPCs.
 Switching the vehicle to the BFS from normal flight control can happen relatively instantaneously, and that particular GPC running the BFS could also be affected by the same failure due to the soldering defect.
 If such a failure occurred, switching the vehicle back to normal flight control software on multiple GPCs from a single GPC running BFS takes a lot longer, in essence leaving the vehicle without any control at all during the change.

-Columbia landed on Runway 17 at Edwards Air Force Base on 8 December 1983, at 03:47:24 p.m.
+Columbia landed on Runway 17 at Edwards Air Force Base on December 8, 1983, at 03:47:24 p.m.
 PST, having completed 167 orbits and travelled 6.9 e6km over the course of its mission.
 Right before landing, two of the orbiter's three auxiliary power units (APUs) caught fire due to a hydrazine leak, but the orbiter nonetheless landed successfully.
-Columbia was ferried back to KSC on 15 December 1983.
+Columbia was ferried back to KSC on December 15, 1983.
 The leak was later discovered after it had burned itself out and caused major damage to the compartment.
-The shuttle was then sent off for an extensive renovation and upgrade program to bring it up to date with the newer Challenger orbiter as well as the upcoming Discovery and Atlantis.
+By this time, Discovery had been delivered just three weeks before the launch of STS-9.
+This allowed NASA to take Columbia out of service for an extensive renovation and upgrade program to bring it up to date with Challenger as well as Discovery and later on Atlantis, which would be delivered in 1985.
 As a result, Columbia would not fly at all during 1984–1985.